Website localization transforms your digital outreach by catering your site content to local audiences around the world.

 9. Market your localized website

-Marketing your localized website attracts visitors and makes your target audience aware of your online presence.
+Develop an international marketing strategy to make sure your localized website attracts visitors and your target audience is aware of your online presence.
 To market your localized website, launch advertising campaigns on platforms popular in the local market, collaborate with regional influencers, and use social media channels and search engines for outreach.

 For instance, if you’re targeting the Japanese market, consider using local social media platforms like LINE for promotions because it boasts a significant Japanese user base.
 These targeted marketing efforts help communicate your website’s value to the local audience.